A Closer Look at the Rasmussen College – Ocala Campus

 - Medical Assisting Diploma: The Medical Assisting Diploma program at the Ocala campus in Florida is accredited by the Accrediting Bureau of Health Education Schools (ABHES).1

 - Practical Nursing Diploma (LPN)

-- Professional Nursing (ADN); Rasmussen College’s Professional Nursing Associate’s degree program in Ocala is accredited by the Accreditation Commission for Education in Nursing (ACEN).2
+- Professional Nursing (ADN): The Professional Nursing Associate’s degree program in Ocala (with an off-campus instructional site in Orlando), Florida, is accredited by the Accreditation Commission for Education in Nursing (ACEN).2

 - Professional Nursing Mobility Bridge Entrance Option (post-licensure LPN to ADN program)

 - Bachelor of Science in Nursing: The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).3

 - Master of Science in Nursing (MSN): The Master of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).3

 Students can also enroll in any of the Rasmussen College online programs through the Ocala campus and have access to on-campus support.

 What resources and support services are offered at the Ocala campus?

 Both the main campus and nursing campus feature dedicated study areas for students to take advantage of.
 The student break room is perfect for students to socialize with one another, and the designated study areas are your best bet for a quiet study space.
 There is a Learning Commons at each location, equipped with computers for student use.
 Together, they also have seven computer labs which are used for testing, classes and other services.